ansys/ansys-sphinx-theme/doc/source/user_guide/options.rst

 The dict should contain the following keys:

-#. ``url``: The URL of the cheatsheet from which it can be downloaded.
+#. ``url``: The URL of the cheatsheet for downloading.
 #. ``title``: Title of the cheatsheet.
 #. ``image``: The thumbnail image for the cheatsheet.
-#. ``local_download``: Whether to download the cheatsheet locally during the build.
+#. ``local_download``: Specifies whether to download the cheatsheet locally during the build.
-   If set to `True`, the cheatsheet will be downloaded to `_build/html/_static/`, otherwise, it will be accessed directly from the provided URL.It is set to `False` by default.
+   If set to `True`, the cheatsheet is downloaded to `_build/html/_static/`, otherwise, it is accessed directly from the provided URL.
+It defaults to `False`.
 #. ``pages``: A list of pages to include in the cheatsheet (optional).
-If not provided, it will include the index page of the documentation.
+If not provided,
+   the cheatsheet includes the index page of the documentation.

 .. code-block:: python